turingschool/career-development-curriculum-site/module_one/mod1_career_journal_prompts.md

 Additional Optional Reading: [The Five Triggers That Make New Habits Stick](https://jamesclear.com/habit-triggers)

 ### Mod 1 Week 4: Creating Your Vision, Part I <a name="week-4"></a>
+Answer the below questions in a separate gist and link them into your career journal using this template:

+Week 4: [Link here to your gist]
+- [ ] (completed)
+- [ ] (partially complete)
+- [ ] (not started)

+If you will not be able to complete your journal this week, please provide an update for the Career Dev team on when you'll have it completed here:

 1. Habits Reflection:
 * How have you seen yourself become more aware of your habits?
 Have you tried implementing anything new?
 What have the results been?